 Table 1 of LAC 33:IX.6903.C Slope Limitations for Land Application of Sewage Sludge Slope Percent Application Restriction 0-3 None, except drainage to prevent standing water shall be provided.
 3-6 A 100-foot vegetated runoff area should be provided at the down slope end of the application area if a liquid is applied.
 Measures should be taken to prevent erosion.
 6-12 Liquid material must be injected into the soil.
 Solid material must be incorporated into the soil if the site is not covered with vegetation.
 A 100-foot vegetated runoff area is required at the down slope end of the application area for all applications.
 Measures must be taken to prevent erosion.
-Terracing may be required if deemed a necessity by the administrative authority to prevent runoff from the land application site and erosion.
-Unsuitable for application unless terraces are constructed and a 200-foot vegetated buffer area with a slope of less than 3 percent is provided at the down slope edge of the application area and the material is incorporated (solid material) and injected (liquid material) into the soil.
-Measures must be taken to prevent runoff from the land application site and to prevent runoff from the land application site and to prevent runoff from the land application site and to prevent erosion. >12
+Terracing may be required if deemed a necessity by the administrative authority to prevent runoff from the land application site and erosion. >12 Unsuitable for application unless terraces are constructed and a 200-foot vegetated buffer area with a slope of less than 3 percent is provided at the down slope edge of the application area and the material is incorporated (solid material) and injected (liquid material) into the soil.
+Measures must be taken to prevent runoff from the land application site and to prevent erosion.

-D. - D.2.d.Table 4. ...
+- D. D.2.d.Table 4. ... - 3.
+Repealed.

-3. Repealed.